lisp-mirror/clcon/doc/cons.md

 Inside the messages, all user-typed data and printed results are encoded as strings.
 Here we consider passing messages themselves, not user data.

 To deal with that data in tcl, we encode it to string on the lisp side.
-As we have that string in tcl, we can:
+As we have that so-called "leashed" string in tcl, we can:

 - enquery lisp type of the data
 - extract the data in a string form (type information is lost)